zdavison/pupbox/README.md

     curl -fsSL https://raw.githubusercontent.com/zdavison/jailed/main/install.sh | bash

-Or, if you've cloned the repo:

-    bash install.sh

 Requires `jq` and `python3`.
 The installer will `npm install -g @anthropic-ai/sandbox-runtime` automatically if `srt` isn't already on your PATH (needs Node.js + npm).